PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 * create an economic and social reform that brings the entire region up to the world standard
 * A new era for cyber-urban life

-### 0XDDRL DECENTRALIZED DESIGN RESEARCH LAB:ORGANIZATIONAL STRUCTURE
+### 0XDDRL ECOSYSTEM DEVELOPMENT
-The Decentralized Design Research Lab is an experiment aiming to push the boundaries in the creation of self-organising education, research and development ecosystem.
-We create the 0XDDRL crypto economy to enable communities to participate
+The Decentralized Design Research Lab is an experiment aiming to push the boundaries in the creation of self-organising ecosystem for education, research and development on the domain of autonomous cities.
+We create the 0XDDRL crypto economy to enable communities to participate.

+###
+Fractions unlock the value of the network.
+The $DDRL token gives people the power to vote on the direction and implementation of the DDRL Metaverse project.